Privacy Policy

 We require each service provider to keep information confidential and to use it only for the purpose we disclosed it.

-Event sponsors: We share your professional contact information (name, business email, company, job title, industry, LinkedIn profile, attendance history) with event sponsors to enable professional networking and business development.
+Event sponsors: We may share professional contact information and limited human-readable professional context (for example, name, business email, company, job title, industry, seniority, role focus, relevant company attributes, professional background, attendance history, and profile URL if provided) with event sponsors to enable professional networking, business development, and sponsorship ROI assessment.
 This data sharing applies to all dinnerHQ events (both sponsored and non-sponsored community dinners).
-Sponsors must comply with anti-spam laws (CAN-SPAM, GDPR, CASL) and cannot sell your data to third parties without your consent.
+We do not share raw third-party provider payloads, embeddings, similarity scores, or internal matching logic with sponsors.
+Sponsors must comply with anti-spam laws (CAN-SPAM, GDPR, CASL) and cannot resell, broker, or relicense your data to third parties without your consent.
 See Section 6.1 for full details.

 Payment processing: We use Stripe to process payments and do not store full credit‑card numbers.
 Stripe handles card data in accordance with its own privacy policy and PCI‑DSS requirements.
 We receive tokens and limited payment metadata (e.g., last four digits, card brand, amount).